wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 T> -   Update the `category.html` with a link to `<a href="/rango/category/{{category.slug}}/add_page/">Add Page</a> <br/>`
 T> - Make sure that in your `add_page.html` template that the form posts to `/rango/category/{{ category.slug }}/add_page/`.
 T> -   Update `rango/urls.py` with a URL mapping (`/rango/category/<category_name_slug>/add_page/`)to handle the above link.
+T> - You can avoid the repetition of `max_length` parameters through the use of an additional attribute in your `Category` class.
+This attribute could be used to store the value for `max_length`, and then be referenced where required.
 T>
 T> If you get *really* stuck you can check out [our code on GitHub](https://github.com/leifos/tango_with_django_19/tree/master/code).